-Everything about pearls: a quick guide to what you need to know about one of the most loved items in jewelry.
+All about pearls: a quick guide with what you need to know about one of the most loved items in jewelry.
 They are also considered one of the gems (even if they are not) of the month of June ♦

 Pearl is a sphere but is not always perfect.
 It consists of calcium carbonate in crystalline form (aragonite).
 This substance forms as a deposit in concentric layers and is produced from molluscs (usually oysters).

 The term pearl derives from the Latin word pernula, indicating the shell that contains it, and whose oblong oval shape reminded the ancient Romans, curiously, the thigh of the pig.

 A pearl is formed when a foreign body, such as parasites or pieces of shells, stops in the shell cavity of the shell.
 To protect yourself, the molluscs cover it with a pearls.
 In this way, several layers of calcium are deposited which, in combination with other minerals, create pearls.